nextflow-io/nextflow/docs/fusion.md

 ### Requirements

 Fusion file system is designed to work with containerised workloads, therefore it requires the use of a container engine such as Docker or a container native platform for the execution of your pipeline e.g. AWS Batch or Kubernetes.
-It also requires the use of {ref}`Wave containers<wave-page>`.
+It also requires the use of [Wave containers](wave-page).

 ### AWS S3 configuration